 - Joint Ph.D. in Public Policy and Political Science

 The Political Science department regularly hosts events for alumni.
 Check the department's undergraduate Facebook page for updates.
-The Department posts information about alumni in Class Notes and Alumni News.
+The Department posts information about alumni in the newsletter and Alumni News.

 Is it for you?